 The Trust now owns much of the land on which the new school stands and many of the new buildings, both of which are leased to the school.

 A further repayable loan also enabled St. John’s to build the new tennis courts (see photo slideshow below).

-Finally, non-repayable grants have also been made for smaller projects, such as much of the funding for a climbing wall (see above), assistance towards equipping the new library (see above) and the visit of two St John’s teachers to The Gambia with the Marlborough Brandt Group (MBG).
+Finally, non-repayable grants have also been made for smaller projects, such as much of the funding for a climbing wall (see above), assistance towards equipping the new library (below) and the visit of two St John’s teachers to The Gambia with the Marlborough Brandt Group (MBG).